ci-labo-omu/MoFGBMLPy/README.md

 ### Automatically

-Run `python profiler.py MoFGBMLBasicMain` (or replace MoFGBMLBasicMain with the method you want to use)
+Run `python profiler.py MoFGBMLNSGAIIMain` (or replace MoFGBMLNSGAIIMain with the method you want to use)

 ### Manually